akouz/Antenna/Helical_on_PCB/readme.md

 # Helical antenna on top of PCB

-Off the shelf helical antenna bought on eBay placed in parralel to a blank PCB.
+Off-the-shelf helical antenna laying on top of PCB.

 ![Fig 1](https://github.com/akouz/Antenna/blob/master/Helical_on_PCB/Helical_on_PCB.jpg)